cirruslabs/cirrus-ci-docs/docs/examples.md

 ### npm

-Here is an example of `.cirrus.yml` that caches `node_modules` based on contents of `package-lock.json` file and runs tests:
+Here is an example of a `.cirrus.yml` that caches `node_modules` based on contents of `package-lock.json` file and runs tests:

 ```yaml
 container: